lionzwarrior/learn-astro/src/posts/live-music-is-crucial.md

 ---
 author: jim-halpert
-categories: ["career advice"]
+categories: ["insights"]
 date: 08/10/2021
 featured: false
-image: /images/guitarist.jpg
+image: ./images/concert.jpg
-title: Guitar solos are still awesome
+title: Live music is crucial
-slug: gear-is-insanely-expensive
+slug: live-music-is-crucial
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.